The First Printing Press in America

-Reverend Joseph Glover had been a fervent supporter of the Massachusetts Bay Colony, founded in 1630 by a group of 60 English Puritans seeking religious freedom.
+Reverend Joseph Glover had been a fervent supporter of the Massachusetts Bay Colony, founded in 1630 by a group of 60 English Puritans.
 The colony grew quickly, with 17 ships bringing thousands of settlers.
 Glover believed that the colony should have a printing press, so he raised money to have one built by Stephen Daye, a locksmith by trade.
 Daye agreed to travel with Glover to America in return for £51 and the passage of his family along with him.

 In 1638, Glover, his family, and Daye sailed for America.
 Glover died on the journey, but his family and Daye made it to shore and were determined to carry out his wishes.
 His widow decided to settle in Cambridge and the press was set up at Harvard College.

 September 25, 1639 is generally considered the date the press went into operation.
 It’s believed the first item Daye printed was The Freeman’s Oath, a pledge taken by every man over the age of 20 who owned a house and wanted to be a citizen of the Massachusetts Bay Colony.
 That first year Daye also printed William Pierce’s Almanack (it’s been suggested he may have printed this first).
 The following year he printed about 1,700 copies of the Bay Psalm Book.
 Daye’s Cambridge Press was soon printing catechisms, schoolbooks, legal documents, sermons, and almanacs.